Key partnerships are fundamental to the continuing efforts of The Salvation Army in our communities.

 We would like to thank the following corporate organisations for their ongoing support:

-Crown - At Crown we are passionate supporters of The Salvation Army food banks and Family Stores.
-Over 40% of our customers also fill Crown Priority boxes prior to moving.
-That’s thousands of donated items a month collected and delivered by Crown to The Salvation Army to distribute to those in need.
-It is a privilege to be part of The Salvation Army's support team.
+Crown - The team at Crown are passionate supporters of The Salvation Army providing support to our foodbanks, Family Stores and overseas child sponsorship programme.
+More than 40% of Crown customers fill Giving Back boxes prior to moving, donating thousands of household items each month which are delivered by Crown to The Salvation Army to give to those in need.
 Find out more at www.crownrelo.co.nz

 Fonterra - Fonterra gives generous donations of milk products to Salvation Army food banks throughout the year.
 Fonterra also converts waste products into compost which is supplied free to community gardens in Auckland including the Army’s Community Garden in Manukau.
 Rich in nutrients, the compost is used to produce a range of fresh vegetables for Salvation Army food parcels.
 Workers in the garden also learn the skills needed to successfully grow healthy plants for their community.

-Nestle – Over the past three years Nestle have provided over 3 million dollars worth of food for Salvation Army food banks around the country.
+Nestle – Over the past few years Nestle have provided over 3 million dollars worth of food for Salvation Army food banks around the country.

 For all enquiries regarding fundraising, corporate partnerships and donations, please contact: